 - (1) A person responding to a subpoena to produce documents shall produce them as they are kept in the usual course of business or shall organize and label them to correspond with the categories in the demand. - (2) When information subject to a subpoena is withheld on a claim that it is privileged or subject to protection as trial preparation materials, the claim shall be made expressly and shall be supported by a description of the nature of the documents, communications or things not produced that is sufficient to enable the demanding party to contest the claim. - F. Contempt.
-Failure by any person without adequate excuse to obey a subpoena served upon that person may be deemed a contempt of the court punishable by fine or imprisonment.
+Failure by any person without adequate excuse to obey a subpoena served on that person may be deemed a contempt of the court punishable by fine or imprisonment.

-[As amended, effective January 1, 1987; January 1, 1994; May 1, 1994; May 1, 2002; as amended, by Supreme Court Order No. 07-8300-025, effective November 1, 2007.]
+[As amended, effective January 1, 1987; January 1, 1994; May 1, 1994; May 1, 2002; as amended, by Supreme Court Order No. 07-8300-025, effective November 1, 2007; as amended by Supreme Court Order No. 21-8300-028, effective for all cases pending or filed on or after December 31, 2021.]